gasperpodobnik/GasperP_AMS/README.md

 ### The purpose of this project is to offer trained model:
 ### 1. for MRI modality classification [T1w, T2w, FLAIR, OTHER]; problem = Modalities
-### 2. for classification of MRI images from ADNI database in three groups of people: cognitively normal, mild cognitive impairment and Alzheimer's disease; problem = Alzheimer
+### 2. for classification of MRI images from ADNI database in three groups of people: cognitively normal (CN), mild cognitive impairment (MCI) and Alzheimer's disease (AD); problem = Alzheimer

 ## Requirements
 Required libraries for running scripts is summarized in file req.txt